Introduction to Discovery Exchange

 Through the Discovery Program, the UC Berkeley Division of Computing, Data Science, and Society (CDSS) has built a research incubator that leverages that wide use of data science to enhance student learning opportunities with real-world applications.

-In response to the COVID-19 crisis, CDSS has launched the Discovery Exchange, an online hub for Berkeley students doing independent data science projects in summer 2020 and beyond.
+To increase opportunities for student-led research, CDSS has launched the Discovery Exchange, an online hub for Berkeley students doing independent data science projects in summer 2020 and beyond.
 The Discovery Exchange will provide a platform for Berkeley students to connect with their peers to:

 Real-World Projects - Develop innovative data science projects with other students and members of the UC Berkeley community.